 - Many businesses are hiring consultants to help them get to grips with the UK's Energy Savings Opportunity Scheme (ESOS) and to make sure that they will comply with the regulations.

 - Speaking this week as the 2015 recipient of the Energy Institute (EI)'s prestigious Cadman Award, Malcolm Brinded CBE FREng FEI, Chairman, Shell Foundation, has called for increased focus on breakthrough technology and business innovations that respond to the challenges of international development, climate change and urbanisation - while meeting the world's growing demand for energy.

 - The first Energy Barometer report, published by the Energy Institute (EI), was launched in London today - Tuesday, 23 June.
 It is the result of an initiative to survey energy professionals on an annual basis to identify priorities and trends, and monitor progress over time.

-- As an EI Member you now have access, via the eLibrary section of this website, to Science in Parliament (SIP), Spring 2014 edition - The Journal of the Parliamentary and Scientific Committee.
+- As an EI Member you now have access, via the eLibrary section of this website, to Science in Parliament (SIP), May/June 2015 edition - The Journal of the Parliamentary and Scientific Committee.
 The Committee is an Associate Parliamentary Group of members of both Houses of Parliament and British members of the European Parliament, representatives of scientific and technical institutions, industrial organisations and universities